gzuidhof/cad/assignment8/report.md

 * **Fully connected layer** - 1024 units, ReLU, weights initialized uniform Glorot
 * **Softmax layer** - 10 outputs, one for each class

-This architecture resulted in a validation accuracy of 66%.
+This architecture resulted in a validation accuracy of 66% (after making the input null mean and unit variance).

 ## Learning rate optimization & Choosing the update rule